Bachelor of Science (BS) Degree Requirements

 8 Select one of the following (majors may recommend or require specific courses): Computer Concepts and Intermediate Programming Introduction to Statistics Discrete Mathematics I Multivariable Calculus Linear Algebra Probability and Statistics Differential Equations Real Analysis I Statistics for the Behavioral Sciences

 Students may major in no more than two fields, with 30 unduplicated semester course credits required in each field.
 BS degrees are offered in biology, chemistry, biochemistry and molecular biology, biopsychology, environmental science, mathematics, and public health and health equity.
 These majors offer both a BA and BS track; to be eligible for the BS degree, students must complete the requirements for the BS major.
 Refer to the Departments and Programs section of the catalog for specific major requirements.
 (See Declaring a Major.)

 - Independent Experience (3 semester credits)

 Students must complete 3 semester credits of independent work related to the major, which can be in the form of directed research or an academic internship, as agreed upon by the student and her advisor.
+The credit requirement can be waived if a student has completed at least 100 hours of non-credit bearing research, either on or off campus.
+(Note: Students must still achieve a minimum of 120 credits for the BS).
 This is not part of the major sequence.

 - Minor (Optional)